 Karolinska Institute, Stockholm, Sweden.

-Consensus at this meeting was that orthotopic liver transplantation (OLT) for
+The consensus at this meeting was that OLT for

 FAP is a worthwhile procedure that should continue.

-In October 1995, in Lissabon, Portugal, the FAPWTR was presented for the first time.
-By that time the registry comprised data on 146 patients from 25 different centers.
-Now, liver transplantation has become an established treatment for patients with transthyretin (TTR) systemic amyloidosis disorders and by December 31, 2019 a total of 2294 liver transplant recipients were recorded in the FAPWTR.
-The number of centers performing liver transplantation are 82 and they are found in 21 different countries all over the world.
+In October 1995, the FAPWTR was presented for the first time in Lisbon, Portugal.
+By that time, the registry comprised data on 146 patients from 25 different centers.
+Thereafter, liver transplantation became an established treatment for patients with TTR systemic amyloidosis disorders.
+By December 31, 2022, a total of 2,306 liver transplant recipients were recorded in the FAPWTR, spanning 84 centers across 22 countries worldwide.
+Apart from patients with 66 different TTR mutations the registry also holds information on patients with non-TTR mutations such as Glu526Val (n=16), ApoA1 Arg26 (n=7) and Lys His67 (n=1)

 Objectives